Asmenor/Smart-City-Traffic-Guidance/README.md

 # Smart-City-Traffic-Guidance

 To run the program in Microsoft Visual Studio, clone the remote repository to a folder of your choice on your local machine.
-Be sure to cd into the repo folder and use the command 'git checkout branch hurtgen_v2'.
-Then, create a VS project in the same parent folder as the cloned repository (i.e., outside the cloned repository) and name it 'traffic-management'.
+Then, create a VS project in the same parent folder as the cloned repository (i.e., outside the cloned repository).
 Simply drag the following files into the project within the VS solution:

 Header files, path is traffic-management/_src/_include:
 Map.h,